 Are you in a bit of a tricky situation and unsure of what to do with your future?
 Robyn lays out apprenticeships and learnerships which you may never have considered before.
+A new take on finding a career.

-You’d think with the vast amount of information available to use on the internet, we’d be more informed about options considering our futures.
+You’d think with the vast amount of information available to us on the internet, we’d be more informed about options considering our futures.
 Unfortunately, that isn’t so.
 The internet is more a source of entertainment to many of us.
 Luckily, the information is there and this article is here to inform you of some different options you may never have considered before.

 Ever heard of a learnership or apprenticeship?
 I had only briefly heard of them while in school.
 No one ever elaborated on them so it never piqued my interest and I never did more research into it.
-Luckily, I have now seen the light and did some in depth research to help you out.
+Luckily, I have now seen the light and did some in-depth research to help you out.
 So that you don’t overlook any options which might be the beginning of something amazing for your future.

-Welcome to a Whole New World
+Welcome to a whole new world

 Before you completely disregard this information because you think it sounds like you need amazing marks and some sort of skill or talent – carry on reading.